 Investing in the stock market brings volatility risk into your life, so the value of your savings will move down as well as up on a day-to-day basis.
 But over the longer term, your money has a better chance of increasing its spending power.

-The graph below from investment app provider Moneybox gives an idea of how the growth of £1,000 in cash has compared with the growth of global shares over a 10 year period.
+The graph below from investment app provider Moneybox gives an idea of how the growth of £1,000 in cash has compared with the growth of a medium risk ‘balanced’ fund over a 10 year period.

 Note that share values move up and down all the time and chances are that over the short term, investments will drop below their original value.
-But the declines are temporary, and the long-term advance is permanent.
+But the declines have always proven to be temporary, whilst the long-term advance has been permanent.

 1. Expect volatility and learn from the experience